 v.
 All the representative points are located by taking the staff readings, bearings and the vertical angle.

 vi.
 After this, the foresight and bearings are noted at the second station.
-Vertical angle and the staff readings are also noted.
+Vertical angle and staff readings are also noted.

 vii.
 The instrument is then shifted to the second station then centring and

 levelling is done.
-Height of the instrument is also measured as earlier.
+The height of the instrument is also measured as earlier.

 viii.
 A back sight to the first station is then done and readings are similarly taken.

 ix.
 The computations are done using the above-mentioned formula.